Pachacuti: Death and succession

 Representation of Pachacuti in the manuscript of the colonial chronicler Martin de Murúa, assisted in his research by the indigenous chronicler Felipe Guamán Poma de Ayala.

 Despite his political and military talents, Pachacuti did not improve the system of succession.
 His son became the next Inca without any recorded dispute after Pachacuti died in 1471 due to a terminal illness, even though some colonial sources hint at Pachacuti's abdication prior to his death.
 But in future generations, the next Inca had to gain control of the empire by winning enough support from the apos, priesthood, and military to win a civil war or intimidate anyone else from trying to wrest control of the empire.

 Pachacuti was a poet and the author of the Sacred Hymns of the Situa city purification ceremony.
 Pedro Sarmiento de Gamboa attributed one song to Pachacuti on his deathbed: "I was born as a lily in the garden, and like the lily I grew, as my age advanced / I became old and had to die, and so I withered and died."

 Pachacuti initially nominated his son Amaru Topa Inca to be co-ruler and heir to the throne.
 However, due to the lack of military talent found in the joint prince, Pachacuti changed his decision and instead decided to name another of his sons, Tupac Inca Yupanqui, who in turn had a reputation as a talented general, as his co-ruler and successor.
-In his last years, the Inca government might have been de facto in the hands of his "helper" (yanapac), "compagnon" (yananti), or "brother" (huauque) in the semi-diarchy of the Inca, by the name of Yamqui Yupanqui.
+In his last years, the Inca government might have been de facto in the hands of his "helper" (yanapac), "companion" (yananti), or "brother" (huauque) in the semi-diarchy of the Inca, by the name of Yamqui Yupanqui.
 At the death of Pachacuti, instead of confirming his own power, Yamqui Yupanqui rather confirmed Tupac Inca Yupanqui as successor to his father.
 Some historians, however, doubt the internal organization of Cusco, separated into Hanan Cusco and Hurin Cusco moities, each of which potentially had two rulers, was identical to the state-wide organization of the Empire into Hanan saya ("high half") and Hurin saya ("low half"), of which they doubt it had more than one king.

 Pachacuti's mummy was transported on his own wishes to the palace of Patallacta, but was later found at Tococache.